Five Surprising Ideas About Angels from a Forgotten 19th-Century Book

 Sweet Jesus, I am going away for a time, but trust not without Thee.
 Thou are with me by Thy grace.
 I will never leave Thee by mortal sin.
 I do not fear to do so, though I am so weak, because I have such hope in Thee.
 Give me grace to persevere.
 Amen.

-Let's Go to Church
+Let's Go To Church

 My father was a mill hand, and during the last 15 years of his life he was a hopeless invalid.
 Always vigorous and active he suddenly became sick, and could not work.
 It was his heart.